soramitsu/soramitsu-js-ui-library/packages/vite-plugin-svg/README.md

 Simplified and **working** version of [vite-svg-loader](https://github.com/jpkleemans/vite-svg-loader).

-This packages is created because of https://github.com/jpkleemans/vite-svg-loader/issues/54
+This package is created because of https://github.com/jpkleemans/vite-svg-loader/issues/54

 ## Install